 - The Maryland new employer SUTA rate is 2.3% for 2023. **An exception to this is new construction employers headquartered in another state will use 5.10% in 2023.
 For more information, visit the Division of Unemployment Insurance.

 - You will be assigned an unemployment tax assessment (SUTA) rate every year based on your industry and experience rating.

 - For more information about state unemployment tax, check out our article, “What Is SUTA Tax?“

 - Have your new employee fill out Form W-4, Employee’s Withholding Certificate, for federal income taxes (FIT).
 For more information, read our help article, “Updates to the Income Tax Withholding Tables and What You Need to Know”

-- The 2020 minimum wage is $11.00 per hour.
+- The 2023 minimum wage is $13.25 per hour for employers with 15 or more employees.
+The minimum wage for employers with 14 or fewer employees is $12.80 per hour.
 For more information, visit the Department of Labor, Licensing and Regulation.

 - Please note, if there is a locality that has a different minimum wage, you are required to follow the more stringent law.